SpollaL/SpollaL.github.io/README.md

 **Location**: Madrid, Spain
 **Duration**: Feb 2023 – Present

-- Participated in the development of an energy disaggregation algorithm for low-rate smart meter data.
+- Participated in developing an energy disaggregation algorithm for low-rate smart meter data.
 - Implemented and evaluated machine learning models at the core of the energy disaggregation algorithm.
 - Designed an appliance inference algorithm to operate on top of the main disaggregation system.